 PEG 3350 is a laxative in MiraLax and other over-the-counter medications that treat constipation.
-Unfortunately, it has been linked to severe side effects, especially when it is used long-term in children.
+Unfortunately, it has been linked to severe neurological injuries and kidney side effects, especially when it is used long-term in children.

 Need a Texas PEG 3350 Laxative Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one had severe side effects of MiraLax, PureLax, or ClearLax, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.